featurepeek/marketing-website/content/blog/where-should-your-team-review-your-frontend-changes/index.md

 How about opening a tunnel to your local development server's running port?
 You could use [ngrok](https://ngrok.com) to expose a port so that someone outside of your LAN could access your local dev server.

-- Your machine must be powered on and online.
+- **Your machine must be powered on and online.** As soon as you close your laptop, the bridge to your dev server is terminated.
-- You can't checkout another branch while the tunnel is live.
+- **You can't checkout another branch while the tunnel is live.** If you wanted to show someone something on a specific branch, you'd have to stay on that branch.
+This means that you are blocked from working on anything else.
-- Your reviewers aren't getting a production build.
+- **Your reviewers aren't getting a production build.**

 This is less than ideal though.
 Your machine must be powered on and online, and you must keep your feature branch checked out, meaning you can't work on any other branch while the tunnel is live.